Wildcats vs. Bobcats: First Round Betting Trends, Record ATS, Home/Road Splits

 |138.1

-- Kansas State is 5-5 against the spread and 5-5 overall over its last 10 games.

-- Three of Wildcats' last 10 games have gone over the total.

-- Montana State has gone 9-1 over its past 10 games, with a 4-6 record against the spread during that span.
+- Kansas State has gone 5-5 over its last 10 games, with a 5-5 record against the spread during that span.

-- In their past 10 games, the Bobcats have hit the over six times.
+- In their past 10 games, the Wildcats have hit the over three times.

-- Kansas State is 15-4 against the spread and 17-4 overall when scoring more than 66.6 points.
+- Kansas State has a 15-4 record against the spread and a 17-4 record overall when putting up more than 66.6 points.

 New to BetMGM Sportsbook?
 We've got the best offer for new users!
 Be sure to use our link to get this great bonus for first-time depositors.